 - Configure your client settings.
 Click OK.

-Before AuthPoint can receive authentication requests from SonicWall, you must specify the SonicWall client as a RADIUS resource in AuthPoint.
-You must also assign the SonicWall resource to the AuthPoint user group that will authenticate through SonicWall and bind the SonicWall resource to a Gateway.
+Before AuthPoint can receive authentication requests from SonicWall, you must add SonicWall as a RADIUS client resource in AuthPoint.
+You must also create an authentication policy for the SonicWall RADIUS client resource and you must bind the SonicWall RADIUS client resource to the AuthPoint Gateway.

 Add a Radius Resource in AuthPoint